ShabuShabu/laravel-postgis/README.md

 #### Create sources

 The next step is to create sources for all your MVTs.
-All sources need to extend the `ShabuShabu\PostGIS\Servers\Tiles\Source` class.
+All sources should extend the `ShabuShabu\PostGIS\Servers\Tiles\Source` class.

 ```php
 <?php